Bucks vs. Pacers Player Props Betting Odds

-Player prop betting options for Giannis Antetokounmpo, Tyrese Haliburton and others are available in the Milwaukee Bucks-Indiana Pacers matchup at T-Mobile Arena on Thursday (starting at 5:00 PM ET).
+Those looking to place a player prop wager can find odds for Giannis Antetokounmpo, Tyrese Haliburton and others in the Milwaukee Bucks-Indiana Pacers matchup at Fiserv Forum on Wednesday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!